 The arm-triangle choke is one of the best head and arm chokes.
 It can be obtained from various jiu-jitsu positions, including the side control, top mount, closed guard, and half guard, to mention a few.
 So, what is the best triangle choke variation?

 The side control (side mount) is the most basic position for finishing an arm-triangle choke in Brazilian jiu-jitsu and other grappling martial arts.

 Aside from that, there are other arm-triangle variations that you should learn, such as the reverse arm triangle, the mounted arm triangle, and so on, and that’s what I’ll cover in the following sections.

-Arm Triangle from the jiu-jitsu mount position.
+Arm Triangle from Top Mount

 - The primary step is to mount your opponent.

-- Grab for the gable grip by clasping both palms together.
-This puts you at arm choke position.
+- Grab for the gable grip by clasping both palms together to control the opponent’s head and arm well.